Introduction to jQuery siblings()

 - A selector refers to the selected element.

-- filter is an optional parameter which narrows down the search for siblings by filtering out the siblings of the selected element.
+- The filter is an optional parameter that narrows down the search for siblings by filtering out the siblings of the selected element.

-Let us take a look at a few examples to understand how siblings() method is used to get the sibling elements of a selected element.
+Let’s examine a few examples to understand better how to use the siblings() method for obtaining the sibling elements of a selected element.

 Example #1

-Example illustrates the implementation of jQuery siblings() method where no filter parameters are passed to the method.
+The example illustrates the implementation of the jQuery siblings() method where no filter parameters are passed to the method.

 Code: